About Nine Months Ago by Entertainment News Editor

 The tweet also teased a morning calf weigh-in for 8:45 a.m.
 Tuesday "if you wish to watch!"
 Reminder: he weighed 129 pounds when he was born!

-About Seven Months Ago by Entertainment News Editor
+About Eleven Months Ago by Entertainment News Editor

 MELBOURNE, Fla.
 (AP) — Astronaut Buzz Aldrin will take flight once again, this time with the world-renowned Thunderbirds at the Melbourne Air and Space Show in Florida on Sunday.